tjensen/mc-limit/README.md

 minutes of Minecraft play to allow per day.
 If the variable is not set, the default time limit will be 30 minutes.

-Run "ruby \path\to\mc-limit.rb" to launch Minecraft.
+Run "mc-limit" to launch Minecraft.
 I recommend creating a desktop shortcut to make it easier to run.

 ## Security